 Ramada Hotels and Days Inn are part of the Wyndham Group, with 7,150 hotels worldwide and choices in every category from upscale to economy.

 Typically they give 10% discount, but can be 15% or more, for Seniors (60 and over) from their standard flexible rates, but the availability of the discounted rates depends on hotel and dates booked.

 Access reservations for all hotels in the group including Days Inn by clicking on the Ramada logo and then under ‘Special Rates’ select ‘Senior’.

-The largest hotel chain in Europe, includes Sofitel, Mercure, Novotel, Ibis, Formule 1 and others.
+The largest hotel chain in Europe (now referred to as ALL), includes Sofitel, Mercure, Novotel, Ibis, Formule 1 and others.